Meet the Team

 Here are the reporters, editors and senior staff who work on Antiques Trade Gazette.

-Laura Chesters is news and social media editor at ATG.
+Laura Chesters is deputy editor, news at ATG.
 She writes articles across the art and antiques market and is developing ATG’s presence on Twitter, Instagram and Facebook.
 She spent six years working as a business correspondent on national newspapers including the Daily Mail, The Independent and Evening Standard.

 Alex Capon is Digital Editor and Art Market Editor for Antiques Trade Gazette, covering all aspects of reporting on auctions for paintings, drawing, prints and sculpture at sales in the UK, US and across the globe.

-Frances Allitt is reporter for Antiques Trade Gazette.
+Frances Allitt is the dealers and fairs editor for Antiques Trade Gazette.
 A graduate of the Courtauld Institute with an MA in history of art, her past experience includes three and a half years as a fine art underwriter at Ecclesiastical Insurance.
 Her journalism experience includes a regular column in Galleries magazine.